 These include communicable and non-communicable diseases, leading to high prevalence of chronic conditions, mental health disorders, injuries, and health problems related to climate change and environmental degradation.

-About two years ago, the UN General Assembly in New York adopted a new roadmap: the 17 SDGs for progress to 2030.
+About three years ago, the UN General Assembly in New York adopted a new roadmap: the 17 SDGs for progress to 2030.
 Goal 3 is dedicated to health and consists of nine main targets, including reductions in maternal and child mortality, substance misuse, road traffic accidents, universal access to sexual and reproductive health-care services, prevent deaths of newborns and children under 5 years of age, and reduce death from non-communicable diseases.

 However, many other goals like water and sanitation, poverty reduction, and climate change are also health related.
 The issue that must preoccupy many policy makers, leaders, global health practitioners and professionals, regional and national entities is how to make it work and avoid the pitfalls that were experienced with the MDGs.